 Special Events Team

-Volunteering at The Works is a year-round open-ended commitment and Volunteens are asked to service a minimum of 1 shift per month.
-Please contact the Museum Experience Coordinator with questions about the Volunteen Program.
+Volunteering at The Works is a year-round, open-ended commitment and Volunteens are asked to service a minimum of one shift per month.
+Please contact the Volunteer Coordinator with questions about the Volunteen Program.

-Volunteen Parent/Guardian Permission Form: Form must be signed and by parent/guardian of all Volunteens prior to beginning the program.
+Volunteen Parent/Guardian Permission Form: Form must be signed by parent/guardian of Volunteen prior to beginning the program.

-Contact the Museum Experience Coordinator at 740-349-9277, ext 241 to express your interest in volunteering at The Works.
+Contact the Volunteer Coordinator at 740-349-9277 to express your interest in volunteering at The Works.